-A limited liability company (i.e. LLC) is a form of business structure which offers protection via personal liability as well as a few tax benefits.
-The “LL,” or say the limited liability, in the term LLC is what will protect one’s personal assets in the event of judgment going against one’s company.
-Traditional corporations further do offer limited liability which should be noted well.
+A limited liability company (i.e., LLC) is a business structure that offers protection via personal liability and a few tax benefits.
+The “LL,” or the limited liability, in the term LLC, will protect one’s personal assets if the judgment goes against one’s company.
+Traditional corporations further do offer limited liability, which should be noted well.
 On the other hand, Corporation is an artificial person that is a separate legal entity that is treated independently of its members (also called as shareholders), has its obligations and rights, perpetual succession, limited liability, and does hold property in its brand name.

 Below is the top 8 difference between Corporation vs LLC :

-- A private company, that will merge the combined features of a partnership firm or the corporation, is called Limited Liability Company or LLC.
-On other hands, Inc. is an acronym that will be used for term “Incorporated” and is also used as a suffix in the brand name of the corporations, which denotes a business entity that will be registered under the statue or the law.
+- A private company that will merge the combined features of a partnership firm or corporation is called a Limited Liability Company or LLC.
+On the other hand, Inc. is an acronym that will be used for the term “Incorporated” and as a suffix in the corporation’s brand name, which denotes a business entity registered under the statute of the law.

-- An LLC can be termed as a privately held corporation, but a corporation on another hand is a publicly traded corporation.
+- An LLC can be termed as a privately held corporation, but a corporation, on the other hand, is a publicly-traded corporation.

-- The owners of the Limited Liability Company are the members, whereas the shareholders are the ultimate owners of a corporation.
+- The Limited Liability Company owners are the members, whereas the shareholders are the corporation’s ultimate owners.

-- LLC will offer more flexibility than a corporation, there is no bar or say the limit on the maximum number of members in a Limited Liability Company, but on another hand, an S Corp. which is a type of corporation can have only hundred members.
+- LLCs will offer more flexibility than a corporation.
+There is no bar or limit on the maximum number of members in a Limited Liability Company.
+On the other hand, an S Corp., a type of corporation, can have only a hundred members.

-- A corporation is subject to stringent record keeping and legal formalities.
-However, when one comes to Limited Liability Company the record keeping and the legal formalities is lenient.
+- A corporation is subject to stringent record-keeping and legal formalities.
+However, regarding a Limited Liability Company, the record-keeping and the legal formalities are lenient.

-- The best and the key feature of LLC is pass-through taxation as stated earlier, that is the income of the LLC will be taxable in the hands of its owners’ post distribution to them.
-To the contrary, a corporation will have to face double taxation, first, it will be taxed at the corporate level and then at an individual level, when the income or the profit is distributed to shareholders of the corporation as the dividend.
+- The best and key feature of an LLC is pass-through taxation; as stated earlier, the LLC’s income will be taxable in the hands of its owners post-distribution.
+On the contrary, a corporation will have to face double taxation.
+First, it will be taxed at the corporate level and then at an individual level, when the income or the profit is distributed to shareholders of the corporation as a dividend.

-- The annual reports of a corporation should be submitted timely to the appropriate authority as per the requirements of the law.
-Unlike a corporation, LLC wherein the filing of annual reports or annual financial statements, with the appropriate authority is not required.
+- The annual reports of a corporation should be submitted timely to the appropriate authority as per the law’s requirements.
+Unlike a corporation, LLC, wherein filing annual reports or financial statements with the appropriate authority is not required.

-- The Annual General Meeting (i.e. AGM) should compulsorily and mandatorily be held by a Corporation that is Incorporated.
-As against this, the holding of an AGM is not mandatory, for an LLC or Limited Liability Company.
+- The Annual General Meeting (i.e., AGM) should compulsorily and mandatorily be held by a Corporation that is Incorporated.
+As against this, holding an AGM is not mandatory for an LLC or Limited Liability Company.

 Corporation vs LLC Comparison Table

-Corporation vs LLC both offers their unique benefits along with certain similarities and both Corporation vs LLC provide limited liability protection.
-As every coin has 2 sides, so as with corporation and LLC.
-In an LLC there is no limit on the count of members, the business income or profit will pass through the member’s personal income tax return.
+Corporation vs LLC both offers their unique benefits and certain similarities.
+Both Corporation vs LLC provide limited liability protection as every coin has 2 sides, including corporation and LLC.
+In an LLC, there is no limit on the count of members; the business income or profit will pass through the member’s personal income tax return.
 Further, it cannot issue common stock to raise the required funds from the marketplace.
-To the contrary, corporations will be authorized to make the public issue (i.e. IPO) and the splitting of corporate income, that lessens overall tax liability, but the cascading effect is present in the taxation of such legal entities.
+On the contrary, corporations will be authorized to make the public issue (i.e. IPO) and split corporate income that lessens overall tax liability.
+Still, the cascading effect is present in the taxation of such legal entities.

 This has been a guide to the top difference between Corporation vs LLC.
-Here we also discuss the Corporation vs LLC key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more.
+Here we also discuss the Corporation vs LLC key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more –